How to Use Aerius Alpha

 Think of it this way: You set the rules once (when to buy, how much, when to sell) and the bot watches the market 24/7 and executes trades for you.

 Spot trading only.
-This bot places orders on Binance Spot markets.
+This bot places orders on supported spot markets.
 Futures, margin, and leveraged tokens are not supported.

 Getting Started